 Who Can Enter

 The Georgia’s Responsible Business Awards are free to enter.
 The awards are open to the private companies of any size registered in Georgia.
-By “private sector” we mean companies that make a profit through the provision of goods or services.
+By “private companies” we mean companies that make a profit through the provision of goods or services.

 The Awards are not open to civil society organizations, public-sector bodies, or state-owned companies (by “state-owned” we mean company where 50% or more shares are owned directly by State or State established entity or/and where the control over company is otherwise exercised by state, or state-owned entities - for instance through Chief Executive Officer appointed, or through legal stipulations or corporate articles ensuring continued state control over an enterprise or its board of directors in which it holds a minority stake).